managedbyq/bffclient/README.md

 const myService = require('./services').myService;
 ```

-Then, you can write a cron that refreshes the tokens of all services:
+Then, you can write a script that refreshes the tokens of all services, and call that from a cron:

 ```javascript
 const BffClientFactory = require('@mbq/bffclient');